Which degree programs are offered 100% online?

 There are a few costs related to taking online courses at The King’s.
 Unlike many schools who have a separate higher tuition rate for courses offered online, the tuition costs for courses at The King’s is the same regardless of delivery method.
 However, an online fee is charged for every online course.
 For a list of current rates, visit our Tuition and Fees page.

 How do I obtain textbooks for the courses?

-A list of required textbooks will be available through TKU’s Online Bookstore, provided by MBS Direct, prior to the start of the course, and is available on the Campus Store page of TKU’s website.
+A list of required textbooks will be available through TKU’s Online Bookstore, provided by eCampus, prior to the start of the course, and is available on the Campus Store page of TKU’s website.
 Students can access the list by logging in to the Online Bookstore.

 Online courses at The King’s require the same primary textbooks as courses taught in the traditional campus-based setting.
 Additionally, the professor will post weekly lectures and may supplement course textbooks with additional handouts and/or prescribed reading.

 Complete and submit your application online here.
 If you have any questions contact the Office of Admissions to speak with an admissions counselor.

 - AboutThe King’s University is an accredited, Spirit-filled, evangelical university based in the heart of the Dallas/Fort Worth metroplex.